nullstare/ReiLua/API.md

 > RL.UpdateMesh( Mesh mesh, Mesh{} meshData )

 Update mesh vertex data in GPU.
-Note!
-Mainly intented to be used with custom meshes.
+NOTE: Mainly intented to be used with custom meshes.

 ---